ng-apimock/demo/webdriverio-plugin/README.md

-# @ng-apimock/webdriverio-plugin demo
+# wdio-ng-apimock-service demo
-This is a demo setup for the @ng-apimock/webdriverio-plugin
+This is a demo setup for the wdio-ng-apimock-service

 ## Getting Started
 ```shell